nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 Configuring your OAK-CLI is optional yet highly recommended.
 You can always revert your configuration to its initial state.

-For futher information about configuring the CLI see the **CLI Manuals**.
+For further  information about configuring the CLI see the **CLI Manuals**.

 ## Basic CLI Usage